How a series of paintings helped tip investigators off to a multi-state sex trafficking ring based out of Plano

 "Then some were so graphic we just had to destroy them," Perez said.

-There were about two dozen.
+There were about two dozen in all.
 The paintings are all on large canvases, and they featured images of different aspects of what Perez describes as a trafficking culture.

 One of the paintings shows a woman's bare back as she lies face-down and gripping a chain running between what appears to be feet belonging to a man standing over her.